NEPA Process Overview

 Notice of Intent (NOI)

-Bureau of Land Management (BLM) has published a NOI to prepare an Environmental Impact Statement (EIS) for the Rhyolite Ridge project.
+Bureau of Land Management (BLM) published a NOI to prepare an Environmental Impact Statement (EIS) for the Rhyolite Ridge project.

-Public Scoping Process
+Public Scoping Period

 Draft EIS (DEIS)